Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Type I error and power when MJPD is used as a test

-We then examine the power of the MJPD test by varying $d$ over $(0,1)$ at sample sizes 500 and 1000.
+We then examine the power of the MJPD test by varying $d$ over $(0,1)$ at sample size 500, with optimal filters in $\mathcal W_{2,5}$ and $\mathcal W_{2,6}$.
 We present the corresponding results in Figure \ref{SmoothFigure}.
-The left panel displays a typical sample path of Model \eqref{Smoothmodel} with sample size $500$, $d=0$ and error \eqref{PLS1}, and the right panel displays the simulated rejection probabilities when $d$ increases, with nominal level $\alpha=0.1$.
-The lines ``$n=500$'' and ``$n=1000$'' represent results of MJPD with sample sizes $n=500$ and $n=1000$, respectively.
-Figure \ref{SmoothFigure} demonstrates the decent power performance of MJPD as well as the power enhancement when the sample size increases.
+The right panel of Figure \ref{SmoothFigure} displays the simulated rejection probabilities when $d$ increases, with nominal level $\alpha=0.1$.
+The lines ``$K2N6$'' and ``$K2N5$'' represent results of MJPD using optimal filters in the class $\mathcal W_{2,6}$ and $\mathcal W_{2,5}$, respectively.
+Figure \ref{SmoothFigure} demonstrates a decent power performance of MJPD as well as the power enhancement when signal-noise ratio increases (Note that the optimal filter in $\mathcal W_{2,6}$ has a higher SN ratio).